mohitjohri/mohitjohri/README.md

 - 👋 Hi, I’m @mohitjohri
 - 👀 I’m interested in Devops and related tech
-- 🌱 I’m currently learning Teraform
+- 🌱 I’m currently learning Terraform
 - 💞️ I’m looking to collaborate on Azure Devops
 - 📫 How to connect with me: [LinkedIn](https://www.linkedin.com/in/mjohri/)
 - For Interesting Microsoft Azure- Terraform labs, pls follow https://github.com/MicrosoftAZLabs